Liens transversaux de livre pour First-line LPAs

 Justification and evidence

-Following the 2015 systematic review, WHO's Global TB Programme convened a GDG in March 2016 to assess the data and update the 2008 policy recommendations on using commercial LPAs to detect MTBC, and resistance to isoniazid and rifampicin.
-The PICO questions are given in Box 2.3.1.
+Following the 2015 systematic review, the WHO Global TB Programme convened a GDG in March 2016 to assess the data and update the 2008 policy recommendations on using commercial LPAs to detect MTBC, and resistance to isoniazid and rifampicin.
+The PICO questions are given in Box 2.3.1

 LPAs were compared with a phenotypic culture-based DST reference standard, and a composite reference standard that combined the results from genetic sequencing with results from phenotypic culture-based DST.
 Phenotypic DST was the primary reference standard applied to all participants for all analyses.
 These analyses were stratified – first, by susceptibility or resistance to rifampicin or isoniazid (or both) and second, by type of LPA testing (indirect testing or direct testing).